cloudflare/cloudflare-docs/content/logs/R2-log-retrieval.md

 ### Specify a time range

 Before executing your query, you can specify the time range you would like to index in order to narrow down the scope of the query.

-To index one minute of logs stored in the R2 bucket `"cloudflare-logs"` under the prefix `"http_requests/{DATE}"`.
+In the following example, we index one minute of logs stored in the R2 bucket `"cloudflare-logs"` under the prefix `"http_requests/{DATE}"`.

 ### Example API request